mickjc750/prnf/README.md

 <br>

 # Build options
-prnf has a number of other build time options, which are enabled by defining symbols, either by adding -DSymbolName to compiler flags, or by defining the symbols in the same .c file containing #define PRNF_IMPLEMENTATION.
+prnf has the following build options, which are enabled by defining symbols, either by adding -DSymbolName to compiler flags, or by defining the symbols in the same .c file containing #define PRNF_IMPLEMENTATION.
 These options are:
 <br>

 Support floating point, provides %f and %e placeholders

-	-DPRNF_SUPPORT_FLOAT
+	PRNF_SUPPORT_FLOAT

 Double arguments will not be demoted to float, and prnf will use double arithmetic.

-	-DPRNF_SUPPORT_DOUBLE
+	PRNF_SUPPORT_DOUBLE

 Support long long

-	-DPRNF_SUPPORT_LONG_LONG
+	PRNF_SUPPORT_LONG_LONG

 Default precision for %e (engineering) notation

-	-DPRNF_ENG_PREC_DEFAULT=0
+	PRNF_ENG_PREC_DEFAULT=0

 Default precision for %f (floats)

-	-DPRNF_FLOAT_PREC_DEFAULT=3
+	PRNF_FLOAT_PREC_DEFAULT=3

-Provide column alignment using \v (see README.md)
+Provide column alignment using \v

-	-DPRNF_COL_ALIGNMENT
+	PRNF_COL_ALIGNMENT